 - to treat adults and children 6 months of age and older with moderate-to-severe eczema (atopic dermatitis or AD) that is not well controlled with prescription therapies used on the skin (topical), or who cannot use topical therapies.
-DUPIXENT can be used with or without topical corticosteroids. - o with other asthma medicines for the maintenance treatment of moderate-to-severe asthma in adults and children 6 years of age and older whose asthma is not controlled with their current asthma medicines.
+DUPIXENT can be used with or without topical corticosteroids. - with other asthma medicines for the maintenance treatment of moderate-to-severe asthma in adults and children 6 years of age and older whose asthma is not controlled with their current asthma medicines.
 DUPIXENT helps prevent severe asthma attacks (exacerbations) and can improve your breathing.
-DUPIXENT may also help reduce the amount of oral corticosteroids you need while preventing severe asthma attacks and improving your breathing. - with other medicines for the maintenance treatment of chronic rhinosinusitis with nasal polyps (CRSwNP) in adults and children 12 years of age and older whose disease is not controlled. - o to treat adults and children 1 year of age and older with eosinophilic esophagitis (EoE), who weigh at least 33 pounds (15 kg). - to treat adults with prurigo nodularis (PN). - with other medicines for the maintenance treatment of adults with inadequately controlled chronic obstructive pulmonary disease (COPD) and a high number of blood eosinophils (a type of white blood cell that may contribute to your COPD).
-DUPIXENT is used to reduce the number of flare-ups (the worsening of your COPD symptoms for several days) and can improve your breathing. - to treat chronic spontaneous urticaria (CSU) in adults and children 12 years of age and older, who continue to have hives that are not controlled with H1 antihistamine treatment.
+DUPIXENT may also help reduce the amount of oral corticosteroids you need while preventing severe asthma attacks and improving your breathing. - with other medicines for the maintenance treatment of chronic rhinosinusitis with nasal polyps (CRSwNP) in adults and children 12 years of age and older whose disease is not controlled. - to treat adults and children 1 year of age and older with eosinophilic esophagitis (EoE), who weigh at least 33 pounds (15 kg). - to treat adults with prurigo nodularis (PN). - with other medicines for the maintenance treatment of adults with inadequately controlled chronic obstructive pulmonary disease (COPD) and a high number of blood eosinophils (a type of white blood cell that may contribute to your COPD).
+DUPIXENT is used to reduce the number of flare-ups (the worsening of your COPD symptoms for several days) and can improve your breathing. - to treat chronic spontaneous urticaria (CSU) in adults and children 12 years of age and older, who continue to have hives that are not controlled with H1 antihistamine treatment. - to treat adults with bullous pemphigoid (BP).

-- DUPIXENT is not used to relieve sudden breathing problems and will not replace an inhaled rescue medicine. - DUPIXENT is not used to treat any other forms of hives (urticaria). - DUPIXENT works by blocking two proteins that contribute to a type of inflammation that plays a major role in atopic dermatitis, asthma, chronic rhinosinusitis with nasal polyps, eosinophilic esophagitis, prurigo nodularis, chronic obstructive pulmonary disease, and chronic spontaneous urticaria. - It is not known if DUPIXENT is safe and effective in children with atopic dermatitis under 6 months of age. - It is not known if DUPIXENT is safe and effective in children with asthma under 6 years of age. - It is not known if DUPIXENT is safe and effective in children with chronic rhinosinusitis with nasal polyps under 12 years of age. - It is not known if DUPIXENT is safe and effective in children with eosinophilic esophagitis under 1 year of age, or who weigh less than 33 pounds (15 kg). - It is not known if DUPIXENT is safe and effective in children with prurigo nodularis under 18 years of age. - It is not known if DUPIXENT is safe and effective in children with chronic obstructive pulmonary disease under 18 years of age.
-Chronic obstructive pulmonary disease is most often seen in adults. - It is not known if DUPIXENT is safe and effective in children with chronic spontaneous urticaria under 12 years of age, or who weigh less than 66 pounds (30 kg).
+DUPIXENT is not used to relieve sudden breathing problems and will not replace an inhaled rescue medicine or to treat any other forms of hives (urticaria).

+DUPIXENT works by blocking two proteins that contribute to a type of inflammation that plays a major role in AD, asthma, CRSwNP, EoE, PN, COPD, CSU, and BP.

+It is not known if DUPIXENT is safe and effective in children with:

+- AD under 6 months of age. - Asthma under 6 years of age. - CRSwNP under 12 years of age. - EoE under 1 year of age, or who weigh less than 33 pounds (15 kg). - PN under 18 years of age. - COPD under 18 years of age.
+COPD is most often seen in adults. - CSU under 12 years of age, or who weigh less than 66 pounds (30 kg). - BP under 18 years of age.
+BP is most often seen in adults.